-Oh and one last benefit, breastfeeding is a great way to foster an emotional bond between mother and child.
-So continue to breastfeed, for you and your child.
+One last benefit is that breastfeeding is a great way to foster an emotional bond between mother and child.

 However, if for whatever reason you can’t breastfeed, there are many formula options available that can replicate the effects of breastmilk.
 Remember - always follow the advice of your and your baby’s doctor or family planning professional.

-Please note, unprotected sex will always leave you more venerable to STIs.
+Please note, unprotected sex will always leave you more vulnerable to STIs.

 You should first speak to a healthcare professional before deciding on any form of contraception.